Mac Running Slow? 8 Ways to Fix a Slow Mac

 - Filter and select the apps you don’t need, then click the Remove button.

-As we mentioned above, having too many programs running in the background can slow down your Mac.
-They consume so much memory and CPU resources that your Mac may not have enough resources to complete your operations.
+As we mentioned above, having too many programs running in the background can make your Mac run slowly.
+They consume so much Mac memory usage and CPU resources that your Mac may not have enough resources to complete your operations.

 Activity Monitor is a handy tool that allows you to check which processes are eating your CPU and memory.
 You can quickly launch it with Spotlight.
 With it open, find unused programs and processes, select them, and click Stop in the toolbar to quit or force quit them.